Mattal88/Fybertest/README.md

 The test class utilizes the page objects and the factory class present in the com.webdriver.pages package

-Instructions to run the tests : Clone or fork the project and have mozilla firefox browser installed and maven installed on your system.
+Instructions to run the tests : Clone the project and have mozilla firefox browser installed and maven installed on your system.

-cd into the base directory and run mvn package
+cd into the base directory and run "mvn package"

 All the tests would run for you, please refer the tests for detailed java docs explaining the test steps